WenpeiZhang/Operating-Systems-Three-Easy-Pieces/School Work/Memory System/Outline and Summary.md

 When returning the 8KB block to the free list, the allocator checks whether the “buddy” 8KB is free; if so, it coalesces the two blocks into a 16KB block.
 The allocator then checks if the buddy of the 16KB block is still free; if so, it coalesces those two blocks.
 This recursive coa- lescing process continues up the tree, either restoring the entire free space or stopping when a buddy is found to be in use.

 note that this scheme can suffer from internal fragmentation, as you are only allowed to give out power-of-two-sized blocks.

+**Paging**: Instead of splitting up a process’s address space into some number of variable-sized logical segments (e.g., code, heap, stack), we divide it into fixed-sized units, each of which we call a page.
+Correspondingly, we view physical memory as an array of fixed-sized slots called page frames; **each of these frames can contain a single virtual-memory page.**

+To record where each virtual page of the address space is placed in physical memory, the operating system usually keeps a per-process data structure known as a **page table**.

+If *another process* were to run in our example above, the OS would have to manage a different page table for it, as its virtual pages obviously map to different physical pages.

+A **TLB (translation-lookaside Buffer)** is part of the chip’s memory-management unit (MMU), and is simply a hardware cache of popular virtual-to-physical address translations

+Upon each virtual memory reference, the hardware first checks the TLB to see if the desired translation is held therein; if so, the translation is performed (quickly) without having to consult the page table (which has all translations).